-We intend to enter into a definitive agreement with the subcontractor before the expiry of the memorandum of understanding, which is within six months from 18 January 2024 subject to any renewal or extension of the memorandum of understanding as may be agreed with the subcontractor.
-We expect to place the purchase order with the same supplier in Malaysia for the second Playing Card Manufacturing Line to be housed in Macao by the 4th quarter of 2025, with expected delivery by the 4th quarter of 2026.
+We expect to place the purchase order for the second Playing Card Manufacturing Line to be housed in Macao by the 4th quarter of 2025, with expected delivery by the 4th quarter of 2027.
 Following the delivery, we plan to complete the installation and commissioning of the Playing Card Manufacturing Line at the subcontractor's premises in Macao by the 1st quarter of 2027.

-We have carried out financial feasibility assessment for Phase 1 of the playing cards' business plan in Malaysia that arrived at a payback period of approximately four years to recover the original cost of investment.
+We have carried out financial feasibility assessment for Phase 1 of the playing cards' business plan in Malaysia that arrived at a payback period of approximately four years.
 We expect our new business venture in Macao under Phase 2 to have a relatively similar payback period.
 This is because the Playing Card Manufacturing Line to be purchased for our new business venture in Macao is the same as the Playing Card Manufacturing Line to be purchased for the Malaysian playing cards' business plan under Phase 1.
 We intend to improve the execution of our new business venture in Macao by relying on our experience of manufacturing and handling of playing cards in Malaysia under Phase 1 which is expected to commence operations in March 2025.